Activities After Hip Replacement

 - Notify your doctor immediately if the wound appears red or begins to drain.
 This could be a sign of infection.

-Expect mild to moderate swelling for 3 to 6 months after surgery.
+Expect moderate to severe swelling in the first few weeks after surgery.
+You may also have mild to moderate swelling for 3 to 6 months after surgery.
 To reduce swelling, elevate your leg slightly and apply ice.
 Wearing compression stockings may also help reduce swelling.
 Notify your doctor if you experience new or severe swelling, since this may be the warning sign of a blood clot.

 Take all medications as directed by your doctor.
-Home medications may include narcotic and non-narcotic pain pills, oral or injectable blood thinners, stool softeners, and anti-nausea medications.
+Home medications may include opioid and non-opioid pain pills, oral or injectable blood thinners, stool softeners, and anti-nausea medications.

 It is especially important to prevent any bacterial infections from developing in your artificial joint.
-Your doctor may advise you to take antibiotics whenever there is the increased possibility of a bacterial infection, such as when you have dental work performed.
-Be sure to talk to your doctor before you have any dental work done and notify your dentist that you have had a hip replacement.
+Some patients with special circumstances may be required to take antibiotics prior to dental work to help prevent infection.
+Ask your doctor if you should take antibiotics before dental work.
 You may also wish to carry a medical alert card so that, if an emergency arises, medical personnel will know that you have an artificial joint.

 By the time you go home from the hospital, you should be eating a normal diet.
 Your doctor may recommend that you take iron and vitamin supplements.
-You also may be advised to avoid supplements that include vitamin K and foods rich in vitamin K if you are taking certain blood thinner medications, such as warfarin (Coumadin).
+You also may be advised to avoid supplements that include vitamin K and foods rich in vitamin K if you are taking the blood thinner medication warfarin (Coumadin).
 Foods rich in vitamin K include broccoli, cauliflower, brussel sprouts, liver, green beans, garbanzo beans, lentils, soybeans, soybean oil, spinach, kale, lettuce, turnip greens, cabbage, and onions.

-Continue to drink plenty of fluids, but try to limit coffee intake and avoid alcohol.
+Continue to drink plenty of fluids and avoid alcohol.
 You should continue to watch your weight to avoid putting more stress on the joint.

 Resuming Normal Activities